12 tips for visiting Pompeii (plus how to climb Vesuvius)

 7. …don’t expect to see even the highlights of Pompeii in a couple of hours

-With a 2 hour tour and 2-3 hours on your own you can get a taste for the city but Pompeii is easily worth a full day.
 We arrived at around 10.30am and didn’t leave until closing time.
-The main sights are quite far from each other, particularly the larger amphitheatre and the Garden of the Fugitives where the main group of bodies are.
+The main sights are quite far from each other, particularly the larger amphitheatre and the Garden of the Fugitives where the main group of bodies are, and walking on the uneven roads can make distances feel even further.

 The large amphitheatre at Pompeii is the oldest surviving Roman amphitheatre in the world.
 It's located at the far end of the site, a mile from the main gate and the Forum.